open-sauced/maintainer-intro-course/issues-and-pull-requests.md

 When you have incoming issues and pull requests, scheduling time for triage and reviews is important.
 Design a regular schedule that works for you so you can work with contributor issues and provide detailed pull request reviews during the week.

 You should not feel pressured to respond to new open issues or pull requests immediately.
 It is okay if they are left unread for a few days.
 If a contributor pushes you for a review or comment on an issue or a pull request, politely respond that you will get to it when you have time.
-You can also set up your own [GitHub Action](https://dev.to/opensauced/github-actions-a-maintainers-best-friend-488n) to automate responses to new issues and PRs, letting contributors know you will get to it when available.
+You can also set up your own [GitHub Action](https://dev.to/opensauced/github-actions-a-maintainers-best-friend-488n) to automate responses to new issues and pull requests, letting contributors know you will get to it when available.

 If contributors have concerns about the project, then you will want to create a safe space to make them comfortable talking about these issues.
 If they have concerns about the code or security aspects, feel free to discuss it on an open issue or even privately through Discord or Slack.